 [Observers of and participants in contemporary battles over “adjunctification” and casualization of teaching in US colleges and universities are presently experiencing the apotheosis of the “economize on teaching and prioritize research” concept.
 If you’re not in the privileged position of occupying a tenure-track or tenured position, then the university wants to squeeze every last penny out of the cost of supporting you as a teacher.]

 The history of US law schools illustrates.
 Until the early 1970s, US law schools were largely teaching-driven.
-Writing and producing casebooks, teaching tools par excellence, was highly valued not only economically but culturally and politically within law schools and within the legal profession.
+Writing and producing casebooks, teaching tools par excellence, were highly valued not only economically but culturally and politically within law schools and within the legal profession.
 Beginning in the early 1970s, as research universities generally turned toward valuing research and scholarship aligned with their post-war federal sponsorship funding model, law schools steered a path toward research and scholarship that had a more nominally social scientific character.
 Within law schools, casebooks lost their professional cachet; they are not quasi-social scientific scholarship.
 Instead of advancing the new-ish research-based mission of the school, casebooks became vehicles by which law professors could teach large numbers of students efficiently yet still produce scholarship to meet the university’s expectations.

 I’ve painted with broad strokes; as a historian, I’m an Impressionist rather than a Photorealist.
 Every law school has followed its own somewhat unique path.
 But the portrait above tells us the following critical thing about the future of law schools specifically and about universities generally.
 Pragmatically speaking, and especially for readers who are not members of the legal education or higher education sectors (which is to say, practicing lawyers, legaltech entrepreneurs, disruptors of other sorts, and present and prospective students), any reform and reconstruction efforts have to keep research and scholarship top of mind, even if they do not necessarily have to occupy top priority in any actual institutional setting.
 “More experiential learning,” “more legaltech training,” “more experienced lawyers as teachers,” “shorter and/or less expensive time to degree” all make a lot of sense as prescriptions when it comes to the future of the legal profession, but in the university setting, the first mandate is: How does this advance the research and scholarship agenda of the institution?